Insipidpoison237/TEDDY-PORTFOLIO/README.md

 # 📖 PORTFOLIO <a name="about-project"></a>

-This is the first technical Codegisoft Academy project it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the first technical Codegisoft Academy project it tests more on first steps in html and css, understanding the meaning of responsiveness, building our first responsive portfolio and staging the phone responsive site.

 *[my PORTFOLIO]* is a HTML CSS project